 KYIV - After the fall of a self-proclaimed caliphate in Syria dozens of thousands of foreign fighters fighting in the ranks of Islamic State or ISIS disappeared.
 They used smugglers, contacts and networks to leave the country.
 Many of them were looking for safe havens where they can take a break, wait for new opportunities and orders or come back to normal life.

-According to Zaborona Media previous research, probably a few hundred former fighters of the caliphate chose Ukraine for their place to stay.
-Ukraine, which is democracy in transition with weak public institutions, corruption, leaking borders and ongoing conflict, gives a lot of opportunities for people who would like to stay undercover.
+According to an investigation by Zaborona Media, probably a few hundred former fighters of the caliphate chose Ukraine for their place to stay.
+Ukraine, which is a democracy in transition with weak public institutions, corruption, leaking borders and ongoing conflict, yields a lot of opportunities for people who would like to stay undercover.

 While working on the initial investigation idea about smuggling routes of former ISIS fighters into European countries, Zaborona's team learned about other grave issues connected to the legacy of the Islamic State.
 In particular, a refugee camp in Syria in dire needs, and fabricated cases in extremism against people of Caucasus origin, commonly used by security services in Ukraine and Poland.

 A cross-border team of journalists opens this series of publications with a story about a Polish Woman who Lives in a Syrian Refugee Camp.
 Magda left for the self-proclaimed caliphate six years ago.
 To this day she remains in Syria, but is now in a camp filled with the families of members of the Islamic State.
 She wants to return home to Poland.
 These Syrian camps have been inhabited for years by women who cannot return home.